What happened after Robin Hood and Maid Marian rode off into the sunset together?

 Give me more Isabelle.
 She is just starting to come into her own!

-Thank you so much to the publisher, Disney Book Group and Rick Riordan Presents, for providing me with a copy to read and review.
-I appreciate the opportunity and was truly impressed with this one!
+Thank you so much to the publisher, Disney Book Group, for providing me with a copy of this to read and review.
+I appreciate the opportunity and look forward to reading more from Jenny Elder Moke!